bricomp/Nextion-Library/README.md

 In the second case returns the value of a variable suffix as in: `getNumVarValue( "x0","ws1")` to get the number of dp for a Nextion float variable.
 NOTE that the "." in "x0.ws1" is provided by the function.

-In both cases thefunction waits for up to 1000ms for a reply.
+In both cases the function waits for up to 1000ms for a reply.
 If no reply returns -1.

 The wait time is controlled by the variable `getNumVarTimeout` which is initially  set to 1000 ms.

-Since -1 can alse be a valid return value nextionError is set on error and the error is reported in errorCode as errorReadingNumber_1 or errorReadingNumber_2 dependant upon which form of getNumVarValue is used
+Since -1 can also be a valid return value nextionError is set on error and the error is reported in errorCode as errorReadingNumber_1 or errorReadingNumber_2 dependant upon which form of getNumVarValue is used

 In reality this command should only be sent when the Nextion Serial buffer is empty otherwise, any reply may be from previously stacked up Nextion commands and therefore be erroneous.